m0rphtail/research/src/content/rise-of-decentralized-social-networks.md

 **1. Users don’t have to place their trust in a central authority.**

 We put our trust in companies and governments all the time, and it's perfectly fine to make these decisions on a case-by-case basis.
-However, we see numerous examples of this trust failing us in various ways, ranging from the product you trusted to backup all of your photos being shut down when the startup is bought or goes out of business, to the social media company selling your data to advertisers who track you around the internet.
+However, we see numerous examples of this trust failing us in various ways.
+Misfire of trust can range from an app, which you trusted to backup all of your photos, being shut down when the startup behind the app is bought out or goes out of business, to a social media company, selling your data to advertisers who then track you all over the internet.
 You should be able to minimize or eliminate the trust you have to place in third parties in a well-designed decentralized network.

 **2. There will be fewer single points of failure.**

 We see single points of failure all the time in the form of outages of centralized websites.
 When Gmail goes down, productivity suffers as a result of not being able to access your email.
 Your bank’s website shuts down for maintenance and you can’t do an online transfer to pay your bills.
-Because no single node in a decentralized network can bring the entire network down, your applications should remain up and running regardless of how many users come and go.
+In DOSNs, because no single node in a decentralized network can bring the entire network down, your applications should remain up and running regardless of how many users come and go.

 **3. There is less censorship.**

-It is becoming increasingly common that governments blocking individuals’ access to social media, in an attempt to suppress information about internal affairs.
-It is simple for them to shut down access to Twitter, because all they have to do is block traffic to Twitter's central servers.
+It is increasingly becoming common that central institutions e.g draconian & non democratic governments are using their regulatory powers to block individuals’ access to social media.
+This may as well be an attempt to suppress information about internal affairs.
+It is simple for such institutions to shut down access to say Twitter, because all they have to do is block traffic to Twitter's central servers.
 However, censoring traffic on a peer-to-peer network is significantly more challenging, because every outgoing packet sent could be connecting with another peer on the decentralized network, who could then forward that message onward.

 **4. Decentralized networks are more likely to be open development platforms.**

 This means that anyone can build amazing tools, products, and services on top of decentralized networks.
-In contrast, centralized technology is more commonly closed off, with development prospects purposely limited.
+In contrast, centralized technology is more commonly closed source, with development prospects intentionally limited.
 Companies can still make money if they are open and decentralized.
 In fact, the greater products and tools that are built, the greater the network effects that lock consumers into the network, and thus the more potential to build great businesses on top of that.

 **5. Decentralized networks can be more meritocratic.**

-When everyone follows the same, transparent rules, the best product, service, or content should be more likely to be identified and rewarded over time.
+When everyone follows the same, transparent rules, the best product, service, or content should be more likely to get identified and rewarded over time.
 It's possible that the system will be less meritocratic if traffic, attention, and money are distributed behind a closed, centralized algorithm.

-**Reasons why Decentralized Networks haven’t picked up yet:**
+**Let's talk about possible reasons for why "Decentralized Networks" haven’t picked up yet:**

 Decentralized networks come with their own tradeoffs:
 - They may take longer to develop and interact with.
-- They can be more expensive to run
+- They can be more expensive to run.
 - Mainstream customers may just not care whether or not their service's backend is decentralized, as long as they can do their intended purpose as quickly and cheaply as possible.

 This being said, in light of the awareness of the invasive model of these centralized social networks, more and more people are considering switching to more secure and privacy-promising alternatives.
-For example, millions of users rushed to adopt Signal as an alternative to WhatsApp, as soon as Elon Musk tweeted, “Use Signal” after WhatsApp announced its data-sharing plans with Facebook.
+For example, millions of users rushed to adopt Signal as an alternative to WhatsApp.
+Elon Musk had tweeted, “Use Signal” after WhatsApp announced its data-sharing plans with Facebook.
 [11]

 Asmita Karanje writes, “Decentralized social media platforms aren’t new, they just aren’t popular.
 But they might hold the key to address the problems of Big Tech”.
 [12]